dart-lang/site-www/src/tools/sdk/index.md

 ## What's in the SDK

+The Dart SDK includes a `lib` directory for the
+[Dart libraries](/guides/libraries/library-tour)
-The SDK directory includes a `lib` directory for the [Dart libraries](/guides/libraries/library-tour) and a `bin` directory that has these command-line tools:
+and a `bin` directory that has these command-line tools: